usharesoft/appcenter-docs/end-user/en/source/pages/getting-started.rst

 .. warning:: Depending upon your access rights one or more of these tabs may not be visible.

 .. image:: /images/uforge-ui-tabs.jpg

+Your UForge platform can be setup to interact with the UForge Marketplace.
+The Marketplace allows you to provide and sell products to the general public (not limited to your organization).
+For complete Marketplace documentation, refer to the UForge Marketplace documentation.

 .. _uforge-basic-concepts: